Pricing

 Just like you can survey your audience for an event’s value, you can also gather information about preferences, purchasing power, interests, and behavior to get their feedback on pricing.
 Email and social media surveys can gauge audience input on ticket prices.

 You can also run polls on popular platforms to get your target audience’s opinion, research similar events, and read attendees’ reviews.
-Give them different price points options and gauge their expectations for each tier.
+Give them different price points and gauge their expectations for each tier.
 Translate this information into the perfect pricing strategy for your event tickets.

 Calculating direct and indirect event organization costs is fundamental to devising a pricing strategy that aligns with your bottom line.